lucasbdeassis/desafio-bloxs/README.md

 The application has an authentication layer using JWT, where the user can authenticate and receive a token, which must be used to access the protected routes.
 The token ensures that the user only has access to the data that belongs to them.

+Just a detail about the way the values are stored in the database, I chose to save them as integers knowing that you only have to divide the value by 100 to get its monetary correspondent.
+I found it simpler to work with integer values than float/decimals.

 ### Endpoints

 #### Account Controller